spacechase0/StardewValleyMods/StatueOfGenerosity/docs/README.md

-﻿**Statue of Generosity** is a [Stardew Valley](http://stardewvalley.net/) mod that adds the eponymous statue, which produces loved gifts each morning.
+﻿**Statue of Generosity** is a [Stardew Valley](http://stardewvalley.net/) mod that adds a statue which produces loved gifts each morning.

 ![](screenshot.png)